dee-gupta/todo-list-app/README.md

 # todo-list-app
-A simple to do list web app
+A simple to-do list application with Python backend and JavaScript frontend.